-Our Departmental research is encompassed within five broad research groups:
+Our Departmental research is encompassed within four broad research groups:

 The Cognition group encompasses a wide spectrum of both applied and theoretical research that reflects the multiplicity of interests in our team.
 For example, a number of our colleagues investigate the cognitive deficits caused by drug misuse.
 Research by members of the group also looks at certain aspects of memory.
 These include the development and production of false memories, collaborative remembering, memory conformity, and the effects of mood on prospective memory.